-Content marketing is also an excellent way of getting backlinks (which are important for SEO marketing).
+Content marketing is also an excellent way of getting backlinks (which are essential for SEO marketing).

 Creating an SEO Marketing Strategy

 Creating an SEO marketing strategy doesn't have to be complicated.
 If you follow these steps and use these tools to help you, you'll know exactly how to start using SEO for your business' marketing:

 1. Choose a list of topics related to your business

 2. Research keywords (short-tail like "cotton t-shirts" and long-tail like "high-quality, durable cotton t-shirts")

 3. Build pillar pages for corresponding topics (e.g., Cotton t-shirts, Cleaning cotton t-shirts) while keeping in mind that they have to be contextually relevant and useful to the end users

 4. Create a blog, link to the pillar pages and link to each post from the relevant pillar page

 5. Make a content schedule

 6. Make a link-building strategy (such as guest-posting, sharing links to your social media, asking for backlinks from quality sites – instead of a large number of sites, etc.)